 Once you’ve chosen your ideal bag, fill it up!
 Pack it up with the things you want to take.
 This will help you determine three things:

 Once you’ve determined the above items and have reconsidered all your packing choices, it’s time to take the bag for a walk.
 Can you handle wearing and walking with the bag for 15 minutes?
 Can you pick up your bag with ease?

 A general rule is to pack everything you think you need and then cut that list in half.
-For guidelines on what clothing to pack, please read this post about How to Choose Travel Clothing for Travel and RTW Packing List.
+For guidelines on what clothing to pack, please read this post on How to Choose Travel Clothing for Travel and RTW packing list.

 TFG recommends: Always use a rain cover to keep your bag protected and clean and your belongings dry!

 What do you think are the best travel backpacks?

 - How to Choose a Suitcase